Oak Hammock at the University of Florida

 Since 2014 · 12 years of data 16 citations 18 inspections $1.8K fined

 Inspection Score Info A composite 0–100 score combining this facility's inspections, citations, complaints, and enforcement actions relative to the Florida state average.
-The score below shows how many points this facility sits above or below the typical Florida assisted living residence score (the benchmark); higher is better.
+The score below shows how many points this facility sits above or below the typical Florida nursing home score (the benchmark); higher is better.

 Rank #128 / 876 in Florida Inspection Score — State benchmarked This home is ranked 128th out of 876 homes in Florida.
 Shows this facility's inspection score compared to the Florida average among 876 comparable communities in the ranking pool.
+Rankings are based only on facilities in Florida that report data for that category.
+Facilities without available data are excluded from the ranking.
 Inspection score: 95 out of 100.
-Letter grade A. 12 points above the Florida average for assisted living residences (83/100)
+Letter grade A. 12 points above the Florida average for nursing homes (83/100)

 Inspection Scorecard Info This scorecard compares key inspection, citation, and complaint metrics at this facility against the Florida state average.
 Metrics rated ≥15% worse than average are highlighted in red; those ≥15% better are highlighted in green.